-I'm Peter Ballett and I'm in my final year of study towards a PhD in Particle Physics at Durham University.
-My supervisor is Prof. S. Pascoli.
+I'm Peter Ballett and I have recently completed a PhD in Particle Physics at Durham University.
+My supervisor during this project was Prof. S. Pascoli.

 Discrete Family Symmetries